wuapnjie/PuzzleView/README.md

 # PuzzleView
-Android Jigsaw puzzle support，idea from layout for instagram
+Android Jigsaw puzzle support，inspired by Instagram's layout.

 [中文README](https://github.com/wuapnjie/PuzzleView/blob/master/README_CN.md)

 the apk file is here--->[http://fir.im/puzzle0607](http://fir.im/puzzle0607)

 ### Screenshots
-Due to the gif is too big, if it can not load well, you can see the demo in youtube.
+Due the size of the gif file, the example below may not render well, in that case you can view the demo video on youtube.

 [Click here to see video demo](https://www.youtube.com/watch?v=jfOJCh-uDIo)
 </br>